keithwill/TrieHard/README.md

 compact in-memory format).
 For sequential integer keys, the unsafe trie takes less memory than putting the keys into a List (a side effect of storing the keys as UTF8).

-Only the Radix Tree maintains decent size characteristics with longer keys and repeated patterns.